raspberrypilearning/ambient-art/en/step_2.md

 **Tip:** Start with a maximum of four frames for your animation.
 You can always add more later.

-<mark>Need to update with pics of examples</mark>
-[print this and follow ingredient]

 --- collapse ---
 ---
-title: Design using squared (graph) paper
+title: Design using our template
 ---

+1. Open the [template](){:target="_blank"}.

+2. Print on either a colour or black and white printer.

+3. Follow the instructions on the template.

+--- /collapse ---

+--- collapse ---
+---
+title: Design using squared or plain paper
+---

 If you don't have access to a printer then you can use squared (graph) paper or plain paper to create your design.

-For each frame, draw an 8 x 8 grid on your paper.
++ For each frame, draw an 8 x 8 grid on your paper.

-Select a minimum of two coloured pencils or felt tip pens to colour in your drawing.
++ Select a minimum of two coloured pencils or felt tip pens to colour in your drawing.

 ![Photograph of four frames being hand drawn onto some squared paper.](images/squared-paper.jpg){:width="300px"}